Galunay/HSE-econometrics-lectures/README.md

-# hse_statistics_project
-This public research project is dedicated to the effectiveness of health programs in Krasnodar region.
-There you are able to find all public accessible files that were found.
+Hi!
+This page is a test project for the FES HSE.
+Here I've tried to write my own path in Econometrics, hope it'll help somebody despite the great amount of mistakes and nonsence.
+Feel free to commit changes in order to correct my notes.
+Kind regards,
+Galina